Emmotes/ic_spoilers/docs/spelljammer.md

 ## Formation
 ![Campaign: Light of Xaryxis Formation](images/formation_xaryxis.png)

-The devs say this is an 11 slot formation - and while *technically* it is - one of the slots is taken up by a permanent escort - so it's a 10 slot formation.
+The devs say this is an 11 slot formation - and it certainly looks like it.
+That said - the defines do have an escort NPC `Squiddly` in the central column for at least one adventure.
+So it clearly won't always be 11.

-It's quite likely that the escort will only be in certain adventures or variants - and not for the entirety of the campaign - but I don't know enough about the format of the data to say for certain.

-I've kept the escort in the diagram because I have an over-abundance of pessimism.
+I don't really know how the defines work in that regard - so the escort could be there for more adventures than that - or even there permanently.
+We'll have to wait and see.

 ## Blessings
 The blessings helpfully leaked for a few minutes the other day - so here they are.